-Night Sky Guide: January to March 2014
+Night Sky Guide: April to June 2014

-The Equinox brings spring to the Northern Hemisphere
+The Solstice brings Summer to the North

 Author: Kelly Whitt

 Spring has returned with Virgo rising in the evening.
 As Virgo enters the night sky it brings with it its brightest star, Spica, along with a visitor, Mars.
 Mars is the brighter, redder object of the pair, shining at magnitude -1.5.
 Mars reaches opposition on April 8, rising at sunset and setting at sunrise.